SoliDry/api-generator/README.md

 Recall that U can always hide ex.: `permissions` field in index/view GET requests if U'd like.

 ### Custom SQL
-If by any reason You need to use custom sql query - just define it in `Modules/V1/Config/config.php`:
+If by any reason you need to use custom sql query - just define it in `Modules/V1/Config/config.php`:
 ```php
     'custom_sql'    => [
         'article' => [